galasa-dev/galasa.dev/src/markdown-pages/A-brief-history-of-Galasa.md

 - A lack of awareness between development and test teams

-    Teams are not always aware of the tests another group is running, resulting in tests being duplicated, or missed entirely and there is a lack of clarity around what level of regression testing, if any, is undertaken.
+    Teams are not always aware of the tests another group is running, resulting in tests being duplicated or missed, and there is a lack of clarity around the level of regression testing that is undertaken.

 - Too much manual approval and promotion

-    Test results are stored in spreadsheets and must be manually approved by product owners before the change is promoted.
-This makes it difficult to gain awareness of the tests that are run, and the manual process takes time and requires too much intervention.
+    Test results are stored in spreadsheets and are manually approved by product owners before the change is promoted.
+This makes it difficult to gain awareness of the tests that are run, and the manual process takes time and can require significant intervention.

 - A long development cycle